shuhei/shuhei.github.com/source/_posts/2019-10-06-interpreter-and-compiler-in-rust.markdown

 ## I learned basics of how programs work at low-level

-Even before starting the project, I had some vague ideas about parser, interpreter and compiler thanks to my prior projects.
+Even before starting the project, I had some vague ideas about parser, interpreter and compiler thanks to my previous projects.
 But I hadn't had concrete ideas about compilers, especially about how to translate high-level code like function calls and closures into low-level instructions.
 After the project, now I can confidently say what is on the stack and what is on the heap.

 Also, the knowledge about stack was useful to understand some of the concepts of Rust itself.
 Rust's compiler to know the sizes of types because it needs to generate machine code that allocates values of the types on the stack.

 ## Conclusion

 It was a fun project.
-I learned something, but there are much more to learn in Rust.
+I learned something, but there is much more to learn in Rust.
 Also, now I can admire modern interpreters and compilers like V8 more than before.

 [Writing an Interpreter in Go](https://interpreterbook.com/) and [Writing a Compiler in Go](https://compilerbook.com/) are great.
 I liked their hands-on approach with many unit tests.